W4H33D/HACK-NOTES/TryHackMe/Overpass_2.md

 Now come back again to wireshark and start your packet analyses after the backdoor is downloaded or you can Follow the attacker Bash TCP stream.
 In wire shark packet number `3479` you can see the attacker use the"`./backdoor`" command and pass the `-a` flag and after that attacker put its own hash. see it and submit it

-Q4: Crack the hash using rockyou and a cracking tool of your choice.
+Q4: Crack the hash using `rockyou.txt` and a cracking tool of your choice.
 What's the password?

 **Hint: It's salted, so make sure you use the correct mode.
 This also means crackstation etc won't work.**

 Now we have to crack the hash attacker used in the ssh backdoor so we just use any regular cracking tool for this but I use Hashcat there.
 So first we have to know what type of hash the attacker uses so do that we can use the hash-identifier tool you can install it with the following command